Amazon Trade-In Program Review: 10 Things You Need to Know

 - Select the condition for each item (view Amazon conditions)

-- Amazon will give you a free shipping label to print; package your items and send them in within seven days, and Amazon will credit your account upon receipt
+- Accept the offer, and Amazon will give you a free UPS shipping label to print; package your items and send them in within 7 to 14 days (depending on which items you have), and Amazon will credit your account upon receipt.
+If eligible, you can optionally select instant payment (more on that below)

 You can read the full terms and conditions of the program here.